Tips for putting high quality venison on the table

 Many hunters are able to provide a nutritious protein source for their family while enjoying a recreational activity.
-Preparation for safely converting deer to venison starts before you sit quietly in the woods waiting for the big buck to approach and successfully harvesting the deer.
+Preparation for safely converting the deer to venison starts before you sit quietly in the woods waiting for the big buck to approach and successfully harvest the deer.
 Proper field dressing and butchering your venison is key to providing a wholesome product to eat.
-A series of videos are available from Michigan State University Extension to assist you in proper field dressing and butchering of venison.
+A series of videos are available to assist you in proper field dressing and butchering of venison.
 Here are some considerations to make before you head out and hunt.

 Keep it clean while field dressing

-Wearing disposable rubber gloves can protect you from coming into contact with harmful pathogens, but they can also aid in spreading contamination of dirt and fecal material.
+Wearing disposable rubber gloves can protect you from coming into contact with harmful pathogens but they can aid in spreading contamination of dirt and fecal material.
 Avoid spreading contaminates by changing gloves throughout the gutting and skinning process as often as needed to keep the meat clean.
 When field dressing, make sure to avoid cutting through the intestines or internal organs when removing them from the animal.
-Additionally, clean your knife often between cuts using clean water or disposable wipes.
+Additionally, cleaning your knife often between cuts using clean water or disposable wipes is also recommended.